iosstudygroup/WomenWhoCodeSincerely/README.md

 ![Our Code](http://files.meetup.com/2252591/iOS%20Simulator%20Screen%20shot%20Apr%2012%2C%202013%2010.29.14%20AM.png)

 ## Current Branch

-Choose a file from filepicker and print out a postcard!
+Choose a file from your dropbox/facebook/etc account and print it out & send in real life!

 ## Overview